 Structure and Function

 The thymus is a superior mediastinal retrosternal organ.
-It is bilobed and has two subcomponents: the cortex and the medulla and is made up of epithelial, dendritic, mesenchymal and endothelial cells.
-The thymus is one organ which has already reached its maturity in utero and involutes as people age.
-Involution of thymus involves changes in its architecture, as it loses its organized structure replaced by adipose tissue as it becomes functionally less active.
+It is bilobed and has two subcomponents: the cortex and the medulla and is made up of epithelial, dendritic, mesenchymal, and endothelial cells.
+The thymus is one organ that has already reached its maturity in utero and involutes as people age.
+Involution of the thymus involves changes in its architecture, as it loses its organized structure replaced by adipose tissue as it becomes functionally less active.
 Several studies since the 1960s demonstrate that the thymus is necessary for life.
 Mice that received a thymectomy had an immunodeficiency with a decreased number of lymphocytes.
 The thymus is the organ primarily responsible for the production and maturation of immune cells; including small lymphocytes that protect the body against foreign antigens.
 The thymus is the source of cells that will live in the lymphoid tissues and supports their maturation and proper function.

-Positive selection is used by the thymus to select self-antigen recognizing t-cells to be destined for apoptosis.
+Positive selection is used by the thymus to select self-antigen-recognizing t-cells to be destined for apoptosis.
 The thymus is where T-cells get exposure to self-antigen, and 95% of all created T cells undergo apoptosis due to their recognition of self-antigen.
 The non-reactive T-cells then go through negative selection for those that bind to antigen with high affinity.
 Only lymphocytes that pass both positive and negative selection are allowed to travel out of the thymus.
-These T-cells are activated by bacteria, viruses or other foreign antigens and then undergoes mitosis.
-After the pathogen dies, the cells go through apoptosis and the ones that do not continue as memory cells.
+These T-cells are activated by bacteria, viruses, or other foreign antigens and then undergo mitosis.
+After the pathogen dies, the cells go through apoptosis, and the ones that do not continue as memory cells.
 These cells allow the immune system to respond quicker and stronger the next time they interact with the same antigen.
 Hassall’s bodies, cells unique to the thymus, are involved in maturing thymocytes and clearing apoptotic cells.
 They are a vital part of lymphopoiesis.